CollegeHound

 That kind of preparation can make senior fall feel much less chaotic.

-When students collect activity details, honors, dates, responsibilities, and early descriptions before senior fall, they create a stronger foundation for the work ahead.
-They spend less time scrambling to remember details and more time focusing on the parts of the application that need real thought.
+When students collect activity details, honors, dates, responsibilities, and early descriptions before senior fall, they spend less time scrambling and more time on the parts that need real thought.
+If your student is not sure what the activities section will actually ask for, that guide walks through the full picture.

 Frequently Asked Questions